Curried Pumpkin (Kaddu Sabzi)

 Curried Pumpkin

-If this pumpkin recipe has you curried away then you may want to try the Pumpkin Halwa dessert recipe as well.
+If this pumpkin recipe has you curried away, you may also want to try my Pumpkin Halwa dessert recipe, which showcases the sweet side of pumpkin.

 2605kcal